 The Lifespan of Smoke and Carbon Monoxide Detectors

-Most smoke alarms have a lifespan of eight to 10 years, and again, replace the batteries every year.
+Most smoke alarms have a lifespan of eight to 10 years — with the proper practice of replacing the batteries every year.
 A smoke detector with a lithium battery or a hard-wired smoke detector can last 10 years, at which time you would just replace the whole unit.

 Carbon monoxide detectors last between five and seven years.
 The recommendation is to replace them every five years because their ability to detect carbon monoxide is questionable after that point.